jeffijoe/messageformat.net/README.md

 ## Features

 * **It's fast.** Everything is hand-written; no parser-generators, *not even regular expressions*.
-* **It's portable.** The library is a PCL, and has no dependencies - the only reference is the standard `.NET` in PCL's.
+* **It's portable.** The library is a PCL, and has just a single dependency ([Portable.ConcurrentDictionary](https://www.nuget.org/packages/Portable.ConcurrentDictionary/) for thread safety) - other than that the only reference is the standard `.NET` in PCL's.
 * **It's compatible with other implementations.** I've been peeking a bit at the [MessageFormat.js][0] library to make sure the results would be the same.
 * **It's (relatively) small**.
 For a .NET library, ~25kb is not a lot.